-KidneySeqTM is a test consisting of 6 targeted capture panels of over 330 genes causally related to over 120 renal diseases offered by the IIHG to physicians as a test in the diagnosis and management of patients.
+KidneySeqTM is a test consisting of over 330 genes causally related to over 120 renal diseases.
+This test is offered by the IIHG to physicians and genetic counselors in the diagnosis and management of their patients.

 Other Testing Options at UIHC